48 hours in Brighton UK | Quirky things to do

 How to spend 48 hours in Brighton

 Proud Cabaret does put on a marvellous show of nipple tassel twirling, fire-breathing and show-stopping numbers.
-It’s a night out that will definitely be remembered for years to come.
+It’s a night out that will be remembered for years to come.

 Where to stay in Brighton